rumrunner0/cowsay/README.md

 $ cowsay --help
 ```

+## Contributing
+If you have any suggestions, ideas, or feedback to enhance the project, please feel free to create an issue.
+Your collaboration is welcomed to make this project a bit better.

 ## History
 The original cowsay program, written in Perl, was created by Tony Monroe, with suggestions from Shannon Appel and contributions from Anthony Polito, as a whimsical program for GNU/Linux systems.
 It served as a creative output mechanism, generating ASCII art of a cow uttering the input text.

 ## Note
 This project is made out of pure love for .NET C#.
-It serves as a pet-project written just-for-fun.
 All the code here is 100% original.